ayush-a2/-Online-Hardware-and-SoftwareSupport-System/README.md

 3. Can see List of all the Registered Engineers..
 4. Can delete any Engineers from the system.
 5. Can view all the raised problems.

-6. Allocate  Project to GPM
-7. Can assign any problem to any Engineer.
+6. Can assign any problem to any Engineer.

 <h2><<<<<<<<<<  Roles of Engineer>>>>>>>>> </h2>